hieronx/docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Ajna's FAW!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+**Ajna** (/lu'make/) is a is a peer to peer, oracleless, permissionless lending protocol with no governance, accepting both fungible and non fungible tokens as collateral.

+Check out `ajna.finance <https://ajna.finance/>`_ to find out more

 .. note::

    This project is under active development.

 Contents